Property Assessment in the MD of Taber

-In Alberta, assessment is primarily a local government responsibility, with the exception of Linear property which is completed by the Assessment Services Branch of Alberta Municipal Affairs.
-All assessments are prepared under direction of the Alberta Municipal Government Act (MGA), relevant Regulations and Minister’s Guidelines.
-These documents define property types and classes, and provide instructions and standards the Assessor must comply with.
+All property assessments are prepared under direction of the Alberta Municipal Government Act (MGA), relevant Regulations and Minister’s Guidelines.
+These documents define property and classes, and provide the instructions and standards the Assessor is to use when preparing the assessment.

 (ii) an improvement, or